fnproject/fn/CONTRIBUTING.md

 Graduation: Some extensions can graduate into core if they become commonplace in the community (ie: majority of users are using it).

-## How to build and get up and running
+## How to Build and Run the Fn Server

 ### Build Dependencies ###
 - [Go](https://golang.org/doc/install)